 While you might intuitively know you have an issue with wheat, there is a great test you can take to know for sure.
 It’s called the Wheat Zoomer test, and it will test to identify if your body is making antibodies to both gluten and non-gluten components of wheat.

 The truth is, even if you don’t have celiac disease, nor carry one of the celiac genes, you can still have an issue with wheat.
 More than 18 million people in the US have gluten sensitivity; chances are, this estimate is low.

 A Few Odds and Ends

-I’d like to answer a few more questions about genetic testing for celiac disease, and I’ll add to this section as more questions arise.
+I want to answer a few more questions about genetic testing for celiac disease, and I’ll add to this section as more questions arise.

 What About 23andMe?

-A lot of people have suggested that I use 23andMe to identify if I carry one of the two celiac disease genes.
+Many people have suggested that I use 23andMe to identify if I carry one of the two celiac disease genes.

-I have thought a lot about using this service, and, while I have considered 23andMe in the past, I am reluctant to do so for various privacy reasons.
+I have thought a lot about using this service, and while I have considered 23andMe in the past, I am reluctant to do so for various privacy reasons.

 I also was hesitant to put my minor child’s DNA information in the 23andMe database.
 If he wants to do that later in life, he can, but I vow to respect his privacy until he is an adult and has a say in the matter.

 What I like about the EmpowerDX Celiac Disease Gene Risk test is that it’s just looking for the celiac genes, and it doesn’t get you wrapped up in full DNA testing.